zarf-dev/proposals/0019-refactor-image-operations/README.md

 - ggcr: Image write concurrency errors google/go-containerregistry [#1941](https://github.com/google/go-containerregistry/issues/1941)
 - ggcr: Docker with Containerd snapshotter gives wrong config name [#1954](https://github.com/google/go-containerregistry/issues/1954)

-Each of these bug reports have had no responses and were automatically closed as not planned after being marked as stale. oras-go image operations are goroutine safe which solves [#1941](https://github.com/google/go-containerregistry/issues/1941). [#1955](https://github.com/google/go-containerregistry/issues/1955) stems from Crane not properly handling non container oci images in it's cache.
+Each of these bug reports have had no responses and were automatically closed as not planned after being marked as stale. oras-go image operations are goroutine safe which solves [#1941](https://github.com/google/go-containerregistry/issues/1941). [#1955](https://github.com/google/go-containerregistry/issues/1955) stems from Crane not properly handling non-container OCI images in it's cache.
 The intended cache solution in this proposal handles non container OCI images. oras-go does not provide a native way to import Docker images.
 However, we will be able to avoid [#1954](https://github.com/google/go-containerregistry/issues/1954) in our custom implementation.

 There are also several issues in the Zarf repository involving Crane:
 - Unable to use OCI artifacts that are not all image layers [#3113](https://github.com/zarf-dev/zarf/issues/3113)
 - flake: failing during image pull when building podinfo-flux package in test-external [#3194](https://github.com/zarf-dev/zarf/issues/3194)
 - Intermittent Hangs at crane.Push() on Registry Push [#2104](https://github.com/zarf-dev/zarf/issues/2104)

-The issue in [#3113](https://github.com/zarf-dev/zarf/issues/3113) seems to stem from a similar issue as [#1955](https://github.com/google/go-containerregistry/issues/1955) where Crane does not properly handle non container OCI images in it's cache. [#3194](https://github.com/zarf-dev/zarf/issues/3194) is likely caused by issues with concurrent pulls as seen in [#1941](https://github.com/google/go-containerregistry/issues/1941), this will be solved in the migration since oras-go is go routine safe.
+The issue in [#3113](https://github.com/zarf-dev/zarf/issues/3113) seems to stem from a similar issue as [#1955](https://github.com/google/go-containerregistry/issues/1955) where Crane does not properly handle non container OCI images in its cache. [#3194](https://github.com/zarf-dev/zarf/issues/3194) is likely caused by issues with concurrent pulls as seen in [#1941](https://github.com/google/go-containerregistry/issues/1941), this will be solved in the migration since oras-go is go routine safe.
 It is not easy to verify that [#2104](https://github.com/zarf-dev/zarf/issues/2104), is 100% caused by Crane rather than connection issues to the registry.
 Still, the oras-go migration will give users flexibility to choose how many layers they push concurrently, which has potential to improve reliability.

 ### Goals